chisui/dakka/thesis/main.md

 Additionally we need equality on `HMap` for which both `Key` and `Elem` have to implement `Eq`.

 To implement either `Eq` or `Ord` it is necessary to have an instance `Ord (k a)` for all `a`.
-Unfortunately it is not possble to use the `forall` keyword in the context of instance declrations (yet [@hku-qantified-clas-constraints]).
+Unfortunately it is not possble to use the `forall` keyword in the context of instance declrations (yet [@paper-qcc]).
 A work around until `GHC 8.6` is to capture all commonly used classes inside of the `Key` and `Elem` constructors.

 ```haskell